tpayne/lang-examples/README.md

 # lang-examples
 Some examples of programming languages created for practice purposes only.

-Some of the examplea are compile tested using Docker images, but only some of them.
+Some of the examplea are compile tested using Docker images, but only some of them (you can see by the presence of a Dockerfile).

 This repo has examples of the following...
 - .Net C# (Dotnet)